 The branch includes staff in Raleigh, Greenville, and Asheville.

 Since the mid-1970s, almost three quarters of the state's 100 counties have participated in comprehensive historic building surveys, and twenty-two counties have joined in regional reconnaissance surveys.
 More than sixty municipalities have conducted surveys independently of their surrounding counties.
 Most surveys are conducted by trained consultants working through the section's federal grant program to local governments, and are supervised by Beth King, the architectural survey coordinator.
 Jenn Brosz is the National Register Coordinator, with Hannah Beckman assisting survey reviews in the central region.
 Ben Walker is the National Register Assistant.
 Scott Power and John Wood, in the Archives and History Eastern Office in Greenville, and Annie McDonald, in the Archives and History Western Office in Asheville, supervise projects in their respective regions.
 Over fifty county surveys and thirty-seven municipal surveys have been published.
 (Click here for a list of survey publications).
 The Survey and National Register Branch is the repository of historic buildings survey records, and maintains files on an estimated 125,000 historic buildings, with over 2,000 files typically added to the collection annually.

 The National Register of Historic Places is the nation's official list of buildings, sites, objects, and districts that warrant special preservation consideration in public planning.
 The National Register Coordinator and other staff edit and process an average of sixty National Register nominations annually, most of which are prepared by private consultants engaged by local governments, private institutions, or private property owners.
-North Carolina now has over 2,900 listings in the National Register, of which over 550 are historic districts that may encompass hundreds of historic buildings.
-The National Register coordinator and National Register program assistant positions are temporarily vacant.
+North Carolina now has over 2,900 listings in the National Register, of which over 540 are historic districts that may encompass hundreds of historic buildings.
+The National Register coordinator is Jenn Brosz, and the National Register program assistant is Ben Walker.
 Field office staff conduct preliminary reviews of nominations within their respective regions.